-Turkish Lira denominated securities accepted as collateral and guarantee fund contributions by Takasbank are safe-kept at the Central Registry Agency that is Turkey's authorized central securities depository institution and a subsidiary of Takasbank.
+Turkish Lira denominated securities accepted as collateral and guarantee fund contributions by Takasbank are safe-kept at the Central Registry Agency that is Turkey's authorized central securities depository institution; Standard quality golds are kept at Borsa İstanbul, the main partner of Takasbank, and GDBS under Takasbank account at the CBRT.
 Takasbank works with the international central securities depository institutions resident abroad only within the custody limits allocated by Takasbank Board of Directors considering their international credit ratings.
 There are no depository institutions that Takasbank works with, except for international central securities depository institutions.